AedificoLudus/Polygons/README.md

 # Polygons
-A program to analyse polygons
+A program to analyse polygons.

+This program is created for a university assignment.
+Generics are not allowed within this assignment.